 After covering the 3 dimensions of the boundaries of land, we’ll cover the boundaries between different kinds of property, in particular real and personal property.
 This is the law of fixtures, covered through readings on pages 222-231, which deals with the legal distinctions between things attached to land (fixtures) and things not attached to land (chattels).
 That’s only 9 pages, but read them carefully because we’ll put your understanding into practice during class.
 Come prepared to apply the readings.

-Next we tackle the topic of intellectual property rights.
+Next we dive into the doctrinal aspects of intellectual property rights.
 Here we begin to get into the lines that divide ownership of tangible vs. intangible resources.
 Please read the materials on Read pages 246-262, covering copyrights and patents, for our lesson on “Blowing in the Wind.”

 Trade-marks is a topic we’ll leave for the next day, when we’ll also deal with the issue of cyber-squatting and cyber-trespass.
 The materials for “Marking Off Cyberspace” can be found at pages 262-281 of your casebook.